Blue background with subtle circular patterns

 Contact us today to schedule a consultation.

-“Estate” is a comfortingly simple term but listing the funds and assets it describes can be a detailed task.
-This is why it’s best to work with our qualified will attorney team.
-We can help you understand your assets, describe them using appropriate language, and help you divide them among your beneficiaries.
+“Estate” is a comfortingly simple term, but listing the funds and assets it describes can be a detailed task.
+This is why working with our qualified will attorney team is best.
+We can help you understand your assets, describe them appropriately, and divide them among your beneficiaries.

-Wills have certain legal requirements in order to be admitted to probate by the Court.
-Some people are unaware that wills are just one of several documents that you should draft to fully protect your assets.
-Besides the will, you’ll need to prepare power of attorney, both for health care and for property management, and consider creating an “advanced directive” or “living will to advise on your end-of-life preferences should you should become incapacitated.
+Wills have certain legal requirements for the Court to admit them to probate.
+Some people are unaware that wills are just one of several documents you should draft to protect your assets fully.
+Besides the will, you’ll need to prepare a power of attorney for health care and property management, and consider creating an “advanced directive” or “living will “ to advise on your end-of-life preferences should you become incapacitated.

-Estate planning documents should all be drafted and signed with the assistance of a qualified attorney.
-This ensures that all outcomes have been considered and that the documents have been prepared in a way compliant with state law, and that they will be honored when presented to the court, or a financial or healthcare institution.
+Estate planning documents should be drafted and signed with the assistance of a qualified attorney.
+This ensures that all outcomes have been considered, that the documents have been prepared in accordance with state law, and that they will be honored when presented to the court or a financial or healthcare institution.

-If you wish to provide assets to charitable entities or create trusts, that is no problem when you work with our team.
-We’ll help you apportion your estate in a manner that you understand the taxation and control the flow of your assets as you intend.
+When you work with our team, you can donate assets to charitable entities or create trusts.
+We’ll also help you apportion your estate so that you understand taxation and control the flow of your assets as you intend.

 Appointing Power of Attorney